On denominator conjecture for cluster algebras of finite type: Introduction

 The aim of this note is to establish Conjecture \ref{conj:denominator-conj} for cluster algebras of finite type. \begin{thm} Let $\mathcal{A}$ be a cluster algebra of finite type.
-Then different cluster monomials have different denominator vectors with respect to any given cluster. \end{thm} Recall that a cluster algebra is of {\em finite type} provided that it has finitely many cluster variables.
-Fomin and Zelevinsky \cite{FZCA2} proved that cluster algebras of finite type are parametrized by finite root systems.
+Then different cluster monomials have different denominator vectors with respect to any given cluster. \end{thm} Recall that a cluster algebra is of {\em finite type} if it has finitely many cluster variables.
+Fomin and Zelevinsky \cite{FZCA2} proved that cluster algebras of finite type are parameterized by finite root systems.
 According to \cite{FG22} and \cite{SZ04}, it remains to verify Conjecture \ref{conj:denominator-conj} for cluster algebras of type $\mathbb{D}$ and exceptional type $\mathbb{E}_6$, $\mathbb{E}_7$, $\mathbb{E}_8$ and $\mathbb{F}_4$.
-For cluster algebras of type $\mathbb{D}$, we use geometric models provided by discs with a puncture.
-By Fomin--Shapiro--Thurston correspondence \cite{FST08}, there is a bijection between the set of cluster monomials and the set of finite multisets of pairwise compatible admissible tagged arcs.
-Under this correspondence, denominator vector of a cluster monomial is the same as the intersection vector of the corresponding finite multiset.
+For cluster algebras of type $\mathbb{D}$, we use geometric models based on discs with a puncture.
+By the Fomin--Shapiro--Thurston correspondence \cite{FST08}, there is a bijection between the set of cluster monomials and the set of finite multisets of pairwise compatible admissible tagged arcs.
+Under this correspondence, the denominator vector of a cluster monomial corresponds to the intersection vector of the corresponding finite multiset.
 We prove in Theorem \ref{t: main theorem} that such a multiset is uniquely determined by its intersection vector.
-By removing the puncture or changing the puncture to an unmarked boundary component, this also yields an alternative simple proof of Conjecture \ref{conj:denominator-conj} for type $\mathbb{A}$ and $\mathbb{C}$.
-For the exceptional types, we verify Conjecture \ref{conj:denominator-conj} by an algorithm.
+By removing the puncture or changing the puncture to an unmarked boundary component, this also provides an alternative, simple proof of Conjecture \ref{conj:denominator-conj} for type $\mathbb{A}$ and $\mathbb{C}$.
+For the exceptional types, we verify Conjecture \ref{conj:denominator-conj} by using an algorithm.

 Note that acyclic cluster algebras are categorified by cluster categories.
-The following is a representation-theoretic version of Theorem \ref{thm:denominator-conj-finite-type}, which improves corresponding results in \cite{GP12,R11}. \begin{cor} Let $\Gamma$ be a cluster-tilted algebra of finite representation type.
+The following is a representation-theoretic version of Theorem \ref{thm:denominator-conj-finite-type}, which improves upon the corresponding results in \cite{GP12,R11}. \begin{cor} Let $\Gamma$ be a cluster-tilted algebra of finite representation type.
 Different $\tau$-rigid $\Gamma$-modules have different dimension vectors. \end{cor}